 Teaching Translation: Rosanna Warren

 Teaching Translation is a series of interviews with translators who also teach.
 This second interview features poet, translator, essayist, biographer, and scholar Rosanna Warren.
-A translator from Italian, French, Ancient Greek, and Latin, she is currently a professor in the Committee on Social Thought at the University of Chicago.
+A translator from Italian, French, Ancient Greek, and Latin, she was Ida Beam Visiting Professor at the University of Iowa in fall 2017 and is currently a professor in the Committee on Social Thought at the University of Chicago.

 How would you describe the translation classes you teach?